Colossal statue of Shapur I: Sculptor

 The anonymous sculptor of the colossal statue of Shapur I must be considered one of the greatest sculptors in the ancient Near East.
 It is certain that he succeeded in finishing the colossal statue.
-According to post-Sassanian reports, the sculpture, which weighed several tonnes, stood on its own feet at least until the 14th century AD.
+According to post-Sasanian reports, the sculpture, which weighed several tonnes, stood on its own feet at least until the 14th century AD.
 An adept sculptor was not the only master for creating this sculpture – a skilled metalsmith was also involved in this work.
 The metalsmith was responsible for making the korymbos of metal and had to fix it firmly onto the crown of the colossal statue.
 The addition of a metal korymbos was indeed an innovation and is not known from any other statue in the ancient Near East.
-In the Sassanian era, no other statues with similar dimensions have been discovered.
-Thus, the colossal statue of Shapur I must be considered as an absolute exception in the history of Sassanian sculptural art.
+In the Sasanian era, no other statues with similar dimensions have been discovered.
+Thus, the colossal statue of Shapur I must be considered as an absolute exception in the history of Sasanian sculptural art.

 Fall and restoration

 The colossal statue most likely collapsed due to earthquake damage occurring between the 15th and 19th centuries.
 The Fars region sits within the seismically active Zagros fold-and-thrust belt, near the Kazerun Fault system, which has historically generated large earthquakes capable of toppling massive stone monuments.
 Archaeological analysis of the damage patterns—including the statue's collapse as a single unit with complete arm separation and differential preservation—are consistent with seismic shearing forces rather than deliberate destruction.

 The statue's construction from a single massive stalagmite within the cave made it particularly vulnerable to ground acceleration during seismic events.
 Regional archaeoseismological studies document multiple earthquake impacts at ancient Bishapur throughout history, with the area experiencing significant earthquakes approximately every decade.

 The statue remained fallen on the cave floor until 1957, when Mohammad Reza Pahlavi commissioned its restoration.
 The six-month project involved a team of Iranian military personnel who carefully re-erected the sculpture using two concrete pillars positioned near the original feet.
 The restoration team also repaired the damaged feet using iron reinforcement and cement, and constructed access roads, mountain paths, stairs, and safety railings to facilitate visitor access to the cave.
-The restoration work was completed in 1958, and a commemorative inscription documenting the Imperial Iranian Army's efforts remains visible in the cave alongside the original Sassanian inscriptions.
+The restoration work was completed in 1958, and a commemorative inscription documenting the Imperial Iranian Army's efforts remains visible in the cave alongside the original Sasanian inscriptions.

 State of research

 Although the colossal statue of Shapur I is known in Europe since at least 1811, it was not dealt with in detail until recently.
-It was mentioned, for example, by Roman Ghirshman, Kurt Erdmann and Georgina Herrmann.
+It was mentioned, for example, by Roman Ghirshman, Kurt Erdmann, and Georgina Herrmann.
 The first comprehensive research about the cave and the colossal statue of Shapur I was done by G. Reza Garosi.